Collective Worship at Holy Trinity Catholic School 2021-22

 In addition, all RE lessons will either begin with a prayer or a reflection.
 All formal exams start with a prayer.
 Celebration of the Sacraments of the Eucharist and Reconciliation are a regular part of school life.
 Each year group will celebrate Mass in honour of their Year Group Patron Saint.
 This Mass is usually on the feast day or as close to it as possible.
 Whole school Masses take place at times including Advent, near Trinity Sunday, the end of the year and on other holy days of obligation.
 Mass will take place during at least 4 Inset days a year.
 There are special voluntary masses in November for the deceased and during the month of the Rosary, there is an emphasis on having this special prayer a fabric of school life.
 Penitential services and opportunities for Confessions take place during Advent and Lent.
 Special liturgies take place on Ash Wednesday and before the school breaks for Easter.

 The school is fully committed to pupils planning and leading worship.
 Pupils are keen to do so and provide a wonderful contribution to the prayer life of school.
-Strong evidence of this is seen in our new year 7 Faith Leader team, a wonderful and growing school choir and the eagerness with which pupils volunteer to read, alter serve and to bring up the special gifts in the offertory.
+Strong evidence of this is seen in our Student Voice Chaplaincy Team, a wonderful and growing school choir and the eagerness with which pupils volunteer to read, alter serve and to bring up the special gifts in the offertory.
 Although percentages of Catholic pupils are small, all acts of worship are participated in reverently, respectfully and beautifully by the whole school community.
 Seeing this respect and participation is a sight to behold and a great living example of Christ’s unifying presence active in Holy Trinity.

 An active programme of retreats have been at the foundation of Holy Trinity for a large number of years.
-This was emphasized recently by a wonderful Year 7 retreat day in school which concluded with Mass attended by a large number of parents.
-This year in spring 2020, a number of KS3 pupils will be attending a residential retreat at The Briars, Derbyshire.
-Just after Easter, The Chaplaincy Team including Prefects and Year 7 Faith Leaders will be attending a Chaplaincy Day retreat at Soli House.
+Sadly, due to Covid, this programme has not been able to take place.
 It is intended that pupils will also join other children in our academy on a future diocesan pilgrimage to Lourdes.
 In addition, regular opportunities for staff to develop and grow in their faith and practice are provided.
 Each INSET day holds opportunities for Collective Worship.
 A Catholic Life focus happens at least on one designated day each year focusing purely on Catholic Life / Collective Worship.
 There is one staff meeting each half term dedicated to Catholic Life / Collective Worship with prayers being a significant part of this.

-January 6th 2020 will see staff reflect upon the canonisation or St John Henry Newman following a talk by our Chaplain Father Peter Conley who will share his experiences of going to Rome for the canonisation and helping our Archbishop in preparing reflections and writings for the event.
+January 6th 2020 saw staff reflect upon the canonisation of St John Henry Newman following a talk by our Chaplain, Father Peter Conley who shared his experiences of going to Rome for the canonisation and helping our Archbishop in preparing reflections and writings for the event.

 Holy Trinity provides all pupils with opportunities to develop spiritually.
 The school celebrates shared understanding of faith and supports all pupils and staff in their journey to find God.
 Prayer facilities are provided for our large group of Muslim pupils and staff who pray daily and more devotedly each Friday.
 There is a special focus to support pupils in prayer during the blessed month of Ramadan.
 Holy Trinity is a remarkable example of community cohesion with Christians, Muslims, and people of other faiths and no faiths, working alongside each other to fully develop in shared a vision of love, peace, tolerance and respect.